Our Turning Point

 Unplanned: Movies That Matter And Why You Need To See Them

-As a clinic director for Planned Parenthood, Abby rises to the top serving as the youngest director in just eight years.
+As a clinic director for Planned Parenthood, Abby rose to the top, serving as the youngest director in just eight years.
 She even had two abortions of her own before working for this organization.
 The irony is that while she advocated for women’s rights to have abortions, she had never actually seen one done.

 The day she assisted an abortionist by holding the probe over a mother’s belly, Abby finally saw the reality of abortion.
 She watches in horror as the infant twists away from the tube, and is then sucked piece by piece out of the uterus.
 I’m not going to lie, I thought I was going to throw up during this scene.
 The camera scans to the containers of blood and body parts afterward.